thinhdoan823/SQL-Explore-Ecommerce-Dataset/README.md

 # QL-Explore-Ecommerce-Dataset

-This repository contains eight sample SQL queries for analyzing the Google Analytics dataset in BigQuery.
+This repository contains a sample SQL queries for analyzing the Google Analytics dataset in BigQuery.
 These queries are designed to demonstrate common data analysis tasks and provide insights into ecommerce data.

 ## Introduction